-An Attention appears, telling the student that they still need to answer Question 12.
+Have students: Teacher Notes: Type a short sentence, then edit that sentence by changing, adding and/or removing words, adding punctuation, or other changes.
+A warning appears, telling the student that they still need to answer Question 12.
 A strong word of caution: Any mark, including a space or typing and deleting characters, will be accepted by the test delivery system as a response.
 Some students may choose to enter random or incomplete text into the box so the test delivery system will allow them to move on to the next page of questions.
 They might intend to return to this question later, but this can become a problem if the student's test becomes paused for any reason, or if the question is a locking question, even if the student has marked the question for review.
 Type a long enough paragraph to see the gray scroll bar appear.
 The response box does not change size, but students can fill the box and then type more if needed.